 - Easy installation and, again, no need to wire into the trailer electrical system.

-- Seems to be more popular than the Husky 82022 Super Brute, probably because it’s cheaper.
+- It seems to be more popular than the Husky 82022 Super Brute, probably because it’s cheaper.

 - 603 customer reviews on Amazon with an average of 4.3 stars (76% – 5-star rating)